sourcefrog/conserve/CONTRIBUTING.md

 # Contributing to Conserve

-Contributions are very welcome.
+Contributions are welcome.

-If your change is nontrivial please talk to me in a bug about the approach before writing lots of code.
+If your change is nontrivial please talk to me in a bug about the concept and approach before writing lots of code.

 By sending patches or pull requests, you consent for your code to be licensed under the existing Conserve licence, the GNU GPL v2.